Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

-Although the spectral scale flux appropriately resolves the inverse cascade with respect to the wavenumbers, the local structure in configuration space is not correctly captured due to the uncertainty principle.
-Thus, a detailed analysis regarding the spatial distribution of the scale-to-scale energy flux is accomplished by a \textit{coarse-graining} approach (also known as filtering, or \textit{filter-space technique} (FST) \cite{Ouellette2012}) of the velocity field for a certain length scale $l$
+A complementary formulation of the cross-scale energy flux which captures its local structure in configuration space and which enables a detailed analysis regarding its spatial distribution is obtained by a scale-filter approach, cf., e.g., \citep{Ouellette2012}.
+For the $i$-th component of the velocity vector the filter operation at a length scale $\ell$ is given by

-where $G$ is a smooth, non-negative, spatially well localised function with unit integral, which is rescaled by $l$ resulting in a filter kernel $G^l(\bm{r}) = l^{-2} G(\bm{r}/l)$.
-In this work we employ a Gaussian filter: $\hat{G}^l(\bm{k})=\exp(-k^2 l^2/24)$.
-The temporal evolution of the filtered Navier-Stokes equation in the energy form is
+where we choose $G_{\ell}$ as a smooth, non-negative, spatially well localised filter kernel with unit integral.
+Because we are interested in the spatial distribution of the cross-scale flux, the locality aspect of the filter is crucial for the accurate localisation of flux contributions in configuration space.
+Hence, in this work we employ a Gaussian filter: $\hat{G}_{\ell}(\boldsymbol{k})=\exp(-k^2 {\ell}^2/24)$ to achieve sufficient filter locality in Fourier space as well as in configuration space.
+The temporal evolution of the filtered kinetic energy, $\overline{E} = \left| \overline{\boldsymbol{u}} \right|^2/2$, is given by \citep[see][]{Pope_TurbulentFlows_2000}